-We studied the impact of participating in WorldSkills UK competition-based training on the long term earnings and employment outcomes of learners.
+We studied the impact of participating in a WorldSkills UK competition on long term earnings and employment outcomes of learners.
 The goal of our analysis was to find out if there are differences in outcomes between WorldSkills UK competitors and similar learners, controlling for unobserved factors.

-WorldSkills UK collected self-reported evidence of earnings, employment, personal characteristics, and attainment history for more than 1,000 WorldSkills UK competitors and we compared that with the Longitudinal Education Outcomes (LEO) dataset which brings together education data with employment, benefits and earnings of the England population.
+WorldSkills UK collected self-reported evidence of earnings, employment, personal characteristics and attainment history for more than 1,000 WorldSkills UK competitors and we compared that with the Longitudinal Education Outcomes (LEO) dataset which brings together education data with employment, benefits and earnings of the England population.
 This allowed us to compare WorldSkills UK competitors with the population of learners with similar personal characteristics and educational attainment.

-Earnings and employment data excludes those which are unemployed to account for potential non-response bias in the survey regarding unemployed competitors.
-Therefore, the impacts on earnings and days worked are conditional on being employed in a given year.
+Earnings and employment data excludes those who are unemployed to account for potential non-response bias in the survey regarding unemployed competitors.1 Therefore, the impacts on earnings and days worked are conditional on being employed in a given year.

-This methodology is not able to estimate the average difference in the earnings of competitors and noncompetitors for a certain set of characteristics, nor is it able to estimate statistical significance.
-Rather, it compares the self-reported earnings of competitors with a subset of the England population with similar characteristics.
-Because LEO data is based on the whole of the England population, the results from our methodology reflect the difference in outcomes for competitors relative to the whole population, which includes those competitors.
+This methodology compares the self-reported earnings of competitors with a subset of the England population with similar characteristics.
+Because LEO data is based on the whole of the England population, the results reflect the difference in outcomes for competitors relative to the whole population, which includes those competitors.